A record of settlement is created either by:

 - check that in making the agreement, that the parties did not agree to give up any minimum entitlements.

 Following a mediation meeting

-Once the record of settlement has been signed, the agreement becomes a full and final settlement and cannot be reopened by either party.
+Once the record of settlement has been signed by the parties and the mediator, the agreement becomes a full and final settlement and cannot be reopened by either party.